 About Me

 Hi!
-I'm a graduate student at UNC-Chapel Hill's Hussman School of Journalism and Media, earning my master's in journalism in just one year.
-I chose the Public Life Reporting track because I'd like to further hone my reporting skills across a variety of beats and delve deeper into the specialization of editing.
+I'm a 2026 graduate of the Hussman School of Journalism and Media's yearlong Master's in Journalism program.
+Out of three specialization tracks, I chose the Public Life Reporting track to hone my reporting skills across a variety of beats and gain more experience editing news stories.

 For me, journalism has been heavily about discovery, not just about the communities I've reported on, but also for myself.
 Finding my voice as a writer is a long-term goal I'm working toward.
-It's one reason I am interested in an editing career -- to help writers see a piece of themselves in every piece they write, while still following editorial standards and all else professional, of course.
+It's one reason I am interested in an editing career -- to help writers see a piece of themselves in every story they write.
 Journalism is an art.
 You should have a signature you're proud of :)

 “I became a journalist to come as close to the heart of the world as possible.”